gmdsi/GMDSI_notebooks/docs/part1/freyberg_trial_and_error.md

 te.get_model()
 ```

-    D:\Workspace\hugm0001\anaconda\lib\site-packages\fontTools\misc\py23.py:11: DeprecationWarning: The py23 module has been deprecated and will be removed in a future release.
-Please update your code.

-    model files are in: freyberg_mf6

 ### 2. Trial and Error

 The `te.update_par()` function loads the modified Freyberg model (see the "freyberg intro to model" notebook), updates parameters, runs the model and then plots simulated values against measured values.